netdata/netdata/backends/prometheus/README.md

 ### Filtering metrics sent to prometheus

-netdata can filter the metrics it sends to prometheus with this setting:
+Netdata can filter the metrics it sends to prometheus with this setting:

 ```
 [backend]